-The identification of DMCs was generated using R package methylKit (43).
-The significance of the DMCs between case (hepatitis, cirrhosis, early stage HCC, advanced HCC) group and healthy group was performed by logistic regression test with at least 5-fold coverage.
-P-value was adjusted for multiple testing with the method of Hochberg and Benjamini(44).
-The CpG sites were considered differentially, if the Benjamini Hochberg corrected P value ≤ 0.05 and the methylation level difference was ≥ 0.2.
+The identification of DMCs was generated using the R package methylKit (43).
+The significance of the DMCs departure between case (hepatitis, cirrhosis, early stage HCC, advanced HCC) group and the healthy group was calculated using a logistic regression test with at least 5-fold coverage.
+P-value was adjusted for multiple testing with the method of Benjamini and Hochberg (44).
+The CpG sites were considered different between cases and controls if the Benjamini-Hochberg corrected P-value ≤ 0.05 and the methylation level difference was ≥ 0.2.
 Each DMCs was annotated for each RefSeq transcript obtained from ENSEMBL GRCh37.
 Promoters are defined as regions 2kb upstream from TSS for each RefSeq transcript.
-RepeatMasker annotations were obtained from UCSC(45).
+RepeatMasker annotations were obtained from UCSC Genome Browser (45).

 The enrichment score in each genomic region